Repository configuration

 </dependency>

-Jackrabbit also requires an AWS properties file to specifiy information about your AWS S3 account.
-See
+Jackrabbit also requires an AWS properties file to specify information about your AWS S3 account.

 for a sample.